bacalhau-project/docs.bacalhau.org/docs/running-node/persistence.md

 * The current state of the execution, and
 * The original job that resulted in this allocation

 This information is used by the compute and requester nodes to ensure allocated jobs are completed successfully.
-By default, compute nodes store their state in a bolt-db database and this is located in the bacalhau configuration folder.
+By default, compute nodes store their state in a bolt-db database and this is located in the bacalhau repository along with configuration data.
 For a compute node whose ID is "abc", the database can be found in `~/.bacalhau/abc-compute/executions.db`.

 In some cases, it may be preferable to maintain the state in memory, with the caveat that should the node restart, all state will be lost.
 This can be configured using the environment variables in the table below.